 – Discovering the magic of Egyptian oases like Siwa or Bahariya

 – Eating Fool, Egyptian beans, and Koshary are just the highlights of what Egypt has to offer.
-There are many more places around the country to enjoy, but if you are in a hurry use these as a guide.
+There are many places around the country to enjoy, but use these as a guide if you hurry.